Ban China Products in India – Everything You Want to Know

 There was a recent article that was published in Forbes.
 The report accuses Xiaomi of spying on its users.
 It is titled “Exclusive: Warning Over Chinese Mobile Giant Xiaomi Recording Millions Of People’s ‘Private’ Web And Phone Use.”

 The article raises several concerns about the user privacy of Xiaomi smartphones and how the company is sending data back to China.

 It goes on to say that Xiaomi tracks which websites the user is visiting, search queries (things you type in Google search), items viewed on Xiaomi’s news feed.
 All of this is tracked even when you are in “incognito” (private) mode.

-Further, this data is not anonymous and can be attributed to a user.
+Further, this data is not anonymous, and the company can attribute it to a user.
 Typically, the tracking by major tech giants like Google and Apple ensures that the data is anonymous and used to better the user experience.

-The problem is Andrew Tierney the security consultant who did the analysis for Forbes has got it on video showing how Xiaomi tracks data.
+The problem is Andrew Tierney, the security consultant who analyzed for Forbes, has got it on video showing how Xiaomi tracks data.
 It is hard evidence and difficult to refute.